i18n-babel/i18n-babel/readme.md

 };
 ```

-An example file could be:
+An example file would be:

 ```json
 {